 Based on a review of the FEMA Flood Insurance Rate Maps for the municipalities within the project area, various portions of the proposed project work area are located within the 100-year flood plain.
-No Base Flood Elevation (BFE) adjustment is required.
 Associated FEMA FIRM maps are included in Appendix G.

-4 Certified by KC Engineering.
-See SWPPP Preparer Form in Appendix H.
+&lt;sup>4 Certified by KC Engineering.
+See KC Engineering SWPPP Preparer Form in Appendix H

-MAINTENANCE / INSPECTION PROCEDURES
+6.0 MAINTENANCE / INSPECTION PROCEDURES